-This bridge is the second longest bowstring truss span in the United States, along with the Little Church Road Bridge, and in addition the bridge retains near-perfect historic integrity with no major alterations to the bridge superstructure noted.
+This bridge is the one of the longest bowstring truss spans in the United States, along with the now-demolished Little Church Road Bridge, and in addition the bridge retains near-perfect historic integrity with no major alterations to the bridge superstructure noted.
 As such, it is nationally significant as one of the most important bowstring truss bridges in the country.
 Iowa has the richest collection of historic bowstring truss bridges in the country, and among the surviving examples in the state (all of which are extremely important), this bridge stands out because of its size and integrity.

 This bridge has been relocated from its original location and sits in a park setting as an exhibit The bridge may be walked on, but the bridge does not cross anything.
 The bridge has not been altered in any manner as part of this relocation and preservation, which is good because it maintains the high level of historic integrity that this bridge enjoys.